 Cremation Plot Layout

-Canadian veterans have a section of the Cemetery which is marked by the Veterans' Memorial.
+Canadian veterans have a section of the Cemetery that is marked by the Veterans' Memorial.
 Created by the Ladies Auxiliary to the Royal Canadian Legion Branch 43, the monument is made with local stone mined from the McGregor Mountains.
-The Gardening Angels assisted the Ladies Auxiliary with fundraising, and Jay Lazzarin provided the Landscape design.
-Black Mountain Stone supplied the stone and the engraving was completed by E&K Stoneware
+The Gardening Angels assisted the Ladies Auxiliary with fundraising and Jay Lazzarin provided the landscape design.
+Black Mountain Stone supplied the stone and the engraving was completed by E&K Stoneware.

 Community Flag Placement

-Every year, RCMP members, Rocky Mountain Rangers, Scouts, Cubs, and family members visit the Cemetery to place Canadian flags on the graves of veterans and others who served their nation.
-The event now results in the placement of more than 1500 flags.
+Every year RCMP members, Rocky Mountain Rangers, Scouts, Cubs, and family members visit the Cemetery to place Canadian flags on the graves of veterans and others who served the nation.
+More than 1,500 flags have been placed to date.

 Military Church Parade

 In 2011, Prince George hosted its first Military Church Parade since the Second World War.
-This is now an annual event and involves more than 100 members of the Royal Canadian Legion, Sea Cadets, Air Cadets, Rocky Mountain Rangers, Navy League Cadets and the RCMP.
+The Parade is now an annual event and involves more than 100 members of the Royal Canadian Legion, Sea Cadets, Air Cadets, Rocky Mountain Rangers, Navy League Cadets and the RCMP.

-Historically, military corps marched to church on Sundays for a special service to commemorate veterans serving and veterans lost in war.
+Military corps historically marched to church on Sundays for a special service to commemorate veterans serving and lost in war.
 Today, this is a non-denominational event performed by Padre Susan Scott.
-It involves a blessing of each corps, and a prayer for veterans interred in the Cemetery.
-The Field of Honour flags (commemorating soldiers Canada lost in Afghanistan) lines the route.
+It involves a blessing of each corps and a prayer for veterans interred in the Cemetery.
+The Field of Honour flags (commemorating soldiers Canada lost in Afghanistan) line the route.